Last updated January 23th, 2022.

-Just about everyone knows about the innovation that comes out of Silicon Valley.
-Yet startups in Asia arguably have greater untapped potential than anywhere else in the world.
+Startups in Asia arguably have greater untapped potential than anywhere else in the world though.

-Tech firms based in the region enjoy access to billions of consumers nearby.
-Meanwhile, Asian startups benefit from higher economic growth compared to the United States and Europe.
+Tech firms based in Asia enjoy access to billions of consumers nearby.
+Meanwhile, Asian startups benefit from superior economic growth prospects compared to the United States and Europe.

-To give you one example, a report from Forrester expects online spending in China will reach a value of more than US$1 trillion within the next three years through the growing use of mobile apps.
+Meanwhile, a report from Forrester expects that online spending in China will exceed US$1 trillion within the next three years, primarily driven by the growing use of mobile apps developed by startups.

-Practically every kind of industry, from tech to retail, benefits from a society where people use mobile devices with improved networks and increased application usage.
-This should result in a compounding effect on developing Asia’s startup environment as a whole.
+Practically all types of sectors, from tech to retail, benefit from a society where people use mobile devices with improved networks and increased application usage.
+This should result in a compounding effect which will develop Asia’s startup and VC environments as a whole.

 Asia Startups Target More Consumers

-One major reason why you should consider investing in Asia startups is because of the region’s huge market size.
+One convincing reason why you should invest in Asia startups is because of the region’s immense market size.

 There are almost 5 billion people living in the Asia-Pacific area representing 60% of the world’s entire population.
 Perhaps more importantly, Asia consists of a large pool of untapped talent and middle class consumers.

-You may ask yourself: “why do more people necessarily mean greater investment prospects?”.
-The number of consumers living in a specific region (along with its economic output) does have a major impact on its overall growth though.
+You may ask yourself: “why does more people necessarily mean greater investment prospects?”.
+Yet the number of consumers living in a specific region (along with its economic output) absolutely does have a huge impact on its overall growth.

 Why would a multinational company waste their time in Latin America, a comparatively out-of-the-way continent with less than 500 million people, when they can sell to 5 billion consumers in Asia?

-Asia’s strength lies in its dense concentration of consumers, talent, startups and other businesses.
+Part of Asia’s strength lies in its dense concentration of consumers, talent, and startups all located in a single place.

 The point is: population growth, along with far easier access to an evolving tech industry, will inevitably help form talent in fields like engineering and design.
 Startup opportunities in Asia are plentiful due to the continent’s promising demographics and future talent pool.